andGarc/vector-analysis-syracuse-lesson/docs/_slides/read.md

 {:.output}

+===

-Note the table dimensions show 147 features in the collection.
+Also note the table dimensions reveal 147 features in the collection.